Nam (1986 video game)

-NAM is a 1986 video game published by Strategic Simulations for the Apple II, Atari 8-bit family, and Commodore 64.
+NAM is a computer wargame published in 1986 by Strategic Simulations for the Apple II, Atari 8-bit computers, and Commodore 64.

 Gameplay

 NAM is a game in which the daily warfare by US army units in South Vietnam is simulated.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "As a simulation of the tactics of the Vietnam war it is too generic.
 But, as an introductory wargame Nam has value as it is highly playable."